← Back to 史記

 63

-Therefore, the King of Jibei thought that the Son of Heaven was about to perform the feng and shan, and then he submitted a memorial offering Mount Tai and its side cities.
+Therefore, the King of Jibei thought that the Son of Heaven was about to perform the fengshan, and then he submitted a memorial offering Mount Tai and its side cities.
 The Son of Heaven compensated him with other counties.
 The King of Changshan had a crime and was banished.
 The Son of Heaven enfeoffed his younger brother at Zhending to continue the former king's sacrifices, and with Changshan, he made a commandery.
 Then the five peaks were all in the Son of Heaven's commanderies.

 64